London to Portsmouth canal: Wey and Arun Canal

 In 1810, the Earl of Egremont began to promote the idea of a canal to link the Rivers Wey and Arun, separated by only 15 mi.
 Part of the justification for this canal through a very rural area, with few of the cargoes which had made other canals profitable, was to provide an inland route from London to the south coast of England, utilising these two rivers and the Portsmouth and Arundel Canal.
 This was considered an important consideration as England was at war with France and thus coastal shipping at risk of attack.

 The Arun had been navigable from its mouth to Ford from the time of the Norman conquest, and from 1544, the Earl of Arundel had attempted to make it navigable to Pallingham, though passage was not easy, because of numerous flash locks.
 There was a further attempt to make it navigable to Newbridge in the early 1600s, but that failed.
-However, Newbridge was reached after a group of local entrepreneurs obtained an Act of Parliament in 1785.
+However, Newbridge was reached after a group of local entrepreneurs obtained the Arun, Sussex Navigation Act 1785 (25 Geo.
+3. c.
+100).
 They built a canal beside the river from Pallingham, rising through three locks and crossing over an aqueduct at Orford.
 The canal opened in 1787, and they subsequently made improvements further down river at Coldwaltham and Hardham, where three more locks and a cut were constructed.